adrianratnapala/tpl00-lambda/README.md

         X=(X Xr)   # The arg x, has the same type
         Xr         # functions of type X return values of type Xr.

+### How to Type

+The typing algorithm is straightforward non-trivial.
+To build a graph of types we scan the expression tree in postfix order assigning a new type to each expression.
+The types never really change, but occasionally we find that previously distinct types are actually, they have to be unified.